New Hanover County, North Carolina: Early history

-Prior to European settlement, New Hanover county was populated by two Native American tribes, namely the Cape Fear Indians and the Waccamaw Siouan Indians.
+Prior to European settlement, New Hanover county was populated by two Native American tribes, namely the Cape Fear Indians and the Waccamaw.
 Proof of settlement dates back to roughly 8000 BC, and Natives resided intermittently in the area throughout the first millennium.
 The first European to visit the area was the Italian-born French explorer Giovanni da Verrazano in 1524, who reported his findings back to France, which took no further action.
 In 1526, Spaniard Lucas Vázquez de Ayllón led an expedition to the area, wrecking a ship in the process but also moving on from the area.
 In 1662, a New England expedition led by captain William Hilton traveled to the area, seeking to find a more temperate climate to establish a Puritan colony.
 After reporting favorable findings, a group of settlers arrived in the area, naming it "Cape Fear," but they too departed shortly for unknown reasons.
 Repeated failures to establish a settlement led to the area being left uninhabited for another century, and even the Cape Fear Indians, decimated by war and tribal infighting, were eventually forced to leave.

 Finally being permanently settled in 1726, the county was formed in 1729 as New Hanover Precinct of Bath County, from Craven Precinct.
 It was named for the House of Hanover, a German royal family then ruling Great Britain.
 In 1734, parts of New Hanover Precinct became Bladen Precinct and Onslow Precinct.
 With the abolition of Bath County in 1739, all of its constituent precincts became counties.
 In 1750, the northern part of New Hanover County became Duplin County.
 In 1764, another part of New Hanover County was combined with part of Bladen County to form Brunswick County.
 Finally, in 1875, the separation of northern New Hanover County to form Pender County reduced it to its present dimensions.
 Originally designated as one of North Carolina's five ports, the Port of Brunswick (then the county seat) quickly developed into the state's most important port.
 During this time, the city of Wilmington (then called Newton) was formed, quickly surpassing Brunswick as the dominant city in the county and becoming the county seat.
 During this time, the county developed plantations, largely for the cultivation of tobacco and other commodity crops by enslaved African Americans.
 Despite this, the maritime nature of the county and relatively poor agricultural conditions meant that the plantation economy never managed to eclipse the trade economy.